junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Dean leaps out of the place through the window right before the demons shoot the spot he had been.
 Bullets and sparks catch the alcohol, the whole place turns into a roaring pile of flame and smoke in seconds.
 Demons hiss furiously inside.

-The second floor crumbles down in the flame.
-Dean only then realizes he forgot to check if there were any human up there, but it's too late already.
+The second floor crumbles down in the fire.
+Dean only then realizes he forgot to check if there were any humans up there, but it's too late already.

 He unleashes the horse from the stable and gallops out of the town, heading west without looking back.